mahendrapaipuri/grafana-dashboard-reporter-app/README.md

 - The plugin is capable of including all the repeated rows and/or panels in the generated report.

+- The plugin can include selected panels data into report which can be chosen using query parameters to the report API.

-- The plugin can be configured by Admins and users either from [Configuration Page](./src/img/light.png) or query parameters to the report API.
+- The plugin can be configured by Admins from [Configuration Page](./src/img/light.png) and users using query parameters to the report API.

 ## Documentation